winitzki/scall/tutorial/programming_dhall.md

 Apart from requiring hard-coded import paths, Dhall imposes other limitations on what can be imported to help users maintain a number of security guarantees:

-- All imported modules are required to be valid (must pass typechecking and optionally SHA256 hash matching).
+- All imported modules are required to be valid (must pass typechecking and optionally SHA256 hash matching as described below).
 - All imported resources are loaded and validated at typechecking time, before any evaluation may start.
 - Circular imports are not allowed: no resource may import itself, either directly or via other imports.
 - Imported values are referentially transparent: a repeated import of the same external resource is guaranteed to give the same value (if the import is successful).